 9) 14% limitation on builder’s/contractor’s profit, overhead and general requirements;

-10) In instances where the builder/contractor and Applicant/Co-Applicants have an identity of interest, then at the Applicant’s expense, the Division may utilize an Estimating Consultant to examine the proposed project budget for cost reasonableness.
+10) In instances where the builder/contractor and Applicant/Co-Applicants have an identity of interest, then at the Applicant’s expense, the Division may utilize an Estimating Consultant to examine the proposed project budget for cost reasonableness and deliver a breakdown of the costs per unit to the Division.
+In lieu of this requirement, Applicant may submit a generally accepted or standard type of industry report, with sufficient detail, showing that proposed costs are no higher than or are consistent for the project type, where there is no identify of interest.
 Based upon this review, NHD reserves the right to limit the amount of builder’s/contractor’s profit, overhead and general requirements or require the use of an alternate builder;

 11) Projects underwritten using the 70% PV rate in effect for the month within which the application is due (i.e., May 2015); and